 When it comes to photography, there are a lot of different choices to make.
 One of the most important is deciding what type of camera to use.
 There are two main types: full frame vs micro 4/3.
 So which one is the best choice for you?
 Let’s take a look at the pros and cons of each one to help you decide.

-Different Types of Cameras and Their Features
+Full Frame Vs Micro 4/3 Cameras: Comparing Different Types and Their Features

 The launch of micro 4/3 camera systems heralded a new age in camera types.
 These smaller systems utilize mirrorless technology to cut down on size and weight.
 Leading the way with these cameras were Panasonic and Olympus.